CUET Normalization Process 2025: How to calculate Percentile Score, Marks

 5. Why is normalization needed in CUET?

-The NTA will opt for the CUET 2024 method or equipercentile method for every session across multiple days for the same subject, which will include the percentile for each candidate which is calculated using the raw marks of the candidate as compared to the raw marks of others in the same session.
+The NTA will opt for the CUET 2025 percentile method or equipercentile method for every session across multiple days for the same subject, which will include the percentile for each candidate which is calculated using the raw marks of the candidate as compared to the raw marks of others in the same session.
 These percentiles are then equated and converted into normalised marks.
-For sessions with smaller numbers of candidates, these are clubbed with bigger sessions.

 The CUET percentile score indicates the percentage of candidates that have secured equal or lower scores to a particular percentile in that examination.
 Thus, the topper (with highest score) of each session will get the same percentile of 200 which is desirable.
 The marks scored in between the highest and lowest scores are also converted to appropriate percentiles.
 Then, percentile score (instead of the raw marks of the candidate) will be used while preparing the merit lists.